-Bruce Douglas Wilke, 78 - The Panolian
+Bruce Douglas Wilkes, 78 - The Panolian

-Bruce Douglas Wilke, 78
+Bruce Douglas Wilkes, 78

 Bruce Douglas Wilkes, 78, a retired Independent Insurance Agent, passed away Friday, June 4, 2021, at Baptist Hospital in Oxford.